Don’t underestimate the power of word of mouth online!

-- 50% of Americans would pick the word of mouth if they had to pick one source of information [Chatter Matters Report]
+- 50% of Americans would pick word of mouth if they had to rely on only one source of information [Chatter Matters Report]

 - 72% of people get news from friends and family, making word-of-mouth the most popular channel for sharing [Pew Research]

 - Building an online community is most important to brand awareness and word of mouth referrals, with average rankings of 8.87 and 8.52 on a 10 point scale, according to marketers.[Referral Rock]

 - 72% of people say that they most trust content that they get from family or friends.[Statistia]

 I could go on, but you get a general idea.
 Online Word Of Mouth (eWOM) is huge and very important to any business.